-Wendy L. Patrick, Ph.D. is a career trial attorney and an expert in criminal law.
-Named by her peers as one of the Top Ten criminal attorneys in San Diego by the San Diego Daily Transcript, she has completed more than 150 trials ranging from hate crimes, to domestic violence, to first-degree murder.
+Wendy L. Patrick, Ph.D. is a career trial attorney, legal commentator, and expert in criminal law, recently named the 2014 Ronald M. George Public Lawyer of the Year by the California State Bar’s Public Law Section.
+She has also been recognized by her peers as one of the Top Ten criminal attorneys in San Diego by the San Diego Daily Transcript.
+She has completed over 150 trials ranging from hate crimes, to domestic violence, to first-degree murder.

 In her current assignment as a deputy district attorney in the Sex Crimes and Human Trafficking Division, she prosecutes cases involving sexual assault, child molestation, human trafficking, and sexually violent predators.
 She began her career as a criminal defense attorney and is well versed in criminal law and advocacy from both sides of the aisle.